ngoraymond/progressive-web-app-tutorial/README.md

 ### Android

-- Navigate to your app's domain using Chrome or any other browser:
+- Navigate to your app's domain using Chrome
+- Tap the 3-dots menu icon at the top right corner
-- After some time, a notification should pop up with a "+Add to Home Screen" message
+- Tap on "Add to Home Screen"
-- Click it and your app should now be on your home screen
+- Your app should now be on your home screen.

 ## Afterwards